June 20, 2013

 2010 projection: .305/.391/.502 (149 games)

 This is a cliche choice, but a fun one nonetheless.
-While Wright wasn't nearly as bad last year as the worrymongers might suggest--a player who posts 3.5 WAR in a very down year can play for me any day--it'll be fun to see if the power switch can get flipped back to the "on" setting.
+While Wright wasn’t nearly as bad last year as the worrymongers might suggest–a player who posts 3.5 WAR in a very down year can play for me any day–it’ll be fun to see if the power switch can get flipped back to the “on” setting.
 Slugging .447 makes Wright a very, very good player.
 Venturing into (or very close to) .300/.400/.500 gets him into superstar territory.
-And while we know UZR is subject to pretty wide fluctuation on a year-to-year basis, the stat just can't decide if Wright's above- or below-average.
-While Wright's 2010 won't be career-defining in the way that Brandon Wood's will be, it will certainly tell us a great deal what to expect from the Mets' third baseman going forward.
+And while we know UZR is subject to pretty wide fluctuation on a year-to-year basis, the stat just can’t decide if Wright’s above- or below-average.
+While Wright’s 2010 won’t be career-defining in the way that Brandon Wood’s will be, it will certainly tell us a great deal what to expect from the Mets’ third baseman going forward.

 10. Yovani Gallardo